-Sexual abuse crimes can leave physical injuries, but it is the emotional pain and suffering that a victim of sexual abuse or harassment endures that can have long-lasting effects.
+Sexual abuse crimes can leave physical injuries, but it is the emotional pain and suffering that a victim of sexual abuse endures that can have long-lasting effects.
 Hiring a Fort Smith attorney experienced in the area of sexual abuse law can ease the burden of handling a lawsuit while you’re in psychological distress.

 Where does sexual abuse happen?